sonocotta/esp32-audio-dock/README.md

 #### Integrate into Music Assistant directly

 Disable SlimProto integration in the HA if you want to go the MA way.
-If you enabled SlimProto and AirPlay providers in the MA, you should find your device as both a Slimproto device and an Airplay device.
-It is up to you which protocol to use, generally, they both work perfectly well.
+If you enabled SlimProto and AirPlay providers in the MA, you should find your device as both a Slimproto device and an AirPlay device.
+It is up to you which protocol to use; generally, they both work perfectly well.

 </details>